All Around the World (Justin Bieber song)

-"All Around the World" is a song by Canadian singer Justin Bieber from his third studio album, Believe (2012).
-It was written by Bieber, Sir Nolan and Nasri of The Messengers in collaboration with Ludacris, who guest features.
-This was the second collaboration between Bieber and Ludacris, having previously collaborated on "Baby" (2010).
+"All Around the World" is a song by Canadian singer Justin Bieber featuring American rapper Ludacris, from the former's third studio album, Believe (2012).
+It was written by the artists alongside Sir Nolan and Nasri of The Messengers.
+The song is the second collaboration between Bieber and Ludacris, having previously collaborated on "Baby" (2010).
 It was first released on June 4, 2012, as a promotional single from the album.
 The song was released as the fourth international single, and the fifth and final US single on February 26, 2013.
 The Eurodance track features a similar instrumentation to songs by Britney Spears, Chris Brown and Usher.
 Lyrically, it features Bieber singing to his love interest that "all around the world, people want to be loved".
 "All Around the World" received critical acclaim from music critics, who welcomed the song's Eurodance style.
 The song had moderate success worldwide, reaching the top ten in several countries, such as Belgium, Canada and Norway.
 Bieber promoted the song through live performances and a music video.